mark-rifkin/cs32-final-project/README.md

 ## Setup
 - Clone this repository
-- Ensure miniconda or anaconda is installed
+- Ensure conda is installed.
+If not, install [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) or your distribution of choice.

 - To install dependencies, run:
 ```
 conda env create -f environment.yml